allsvensken-resum/covid-19/README.md

 This application is running on port 8080.

 I attach docker-compose.yaml file and Dockerfile.
-So, you can run this application easily with [docker compose up]
+So, you can run this application with [docker compose up]